 That's a protest that rings with relevance today, doesn't it?
-Speaking of CNN did you have a chance to watch their specials this week on "God's Warriors" done wonderfully by Christiane Amanpour?
-She had three two-hour specials, one each on Jewish fundamentalists, Muslim fundamentalists, and Christian fundamentalists.
+Not so long ago Christiane Amanpour of CNN did a wonderful set of special episodes called "God's Warriors."
+She created three two-hour specials, one each on Jewish fundamentalists, Muslim fundamentalists, and Christian fundamentalists.
 One thing that was abundantly held in common among all three fundamentalist groups was the overwhelming tendency of all three to impose rigid, inflexible and oppressive rules on their followers.
-The terrifying part - may God preserve us from fundamentalists of any stripe - was that all three desperately want to impose the same rules on everyone else!
-A resulting significant common factor among all three fundamentalist groups was the complete lack of grace, either attributed to God or offered to the faithful.
+The terrifying part - and may God preserve us from fundamentalists of any stripe - was that all three desperately want to impose their rigid rules on everyone else!
+Another significant common factor among all three fundamentalist groups was the complete lack of grace, either attributed to God or offered to the faithful.

 Jesus' protest was not against religious institution - he was part of the institution of his day, and founded the church that bears his name.
-His protest is against those who would abuse the religious institution, the synagogue then and the church today, misrepresenting God as rule-based instead of grace-based.
+Instead, his protest was against those who would abuse the religious institution, the synagogue then and the church today, misrepresenting God as rule-based instead of grace-based.
 Let's go back for a moment to what he said in response to the challenge by the leader of the synagogue.
 Jesus had said to the woman, "you are set free ...," and he used an example of an exception to the law allowing beasts of burden to be untied on the Sabbath to underscore his point.
 And then he referred to the woman as "a daughter of Abraham," asking should she not be set free?
-It whooshes by over our heads, but the synagogue leader - and the assembled worshiping Jews - could not miss the reference to Abraham as meaning that the woman was heir to the promises - and thus the grace - of God.
-And no worshiping Jew could miss in the words "set free" the connection with that pivotal event that defined the Jewish people - the Exodus - and the grace shown by God in passing over the children of Israel, celebrated to this day in the Passover.
+It whooshes by over our heads, but the synagogue leader - and the assembled worshiping Jews - could not miss the reference to Abraham as meaning that the woman was part of the covenant community established by God.
+She was clearly heir to the promises - and thus the grace - of God.

+Furthermore, no worshiping Jew could miss in the words "set free" the connection with that pivotal event that defined the Jewish people - the Exodus - and the grace shown by God in passing over the children of Israel, celebrated to this day in the Passover.
 Those in that synagogue could not help but hear in the words of Jesus an echo of Moses' declaration to the Pharaoh: "Let my people go!"